davidjosephhayes/spotticker/README.md

     wpa-ssid "ssid"
     wpa-psk "password"

-// Multiple WiFi Configuration:
+Multiple WiFi Configuration:
-// Setup Wifi Configuration for the Raspberry Pi like the following if you have multiple wifi networks.
-// This will also let the Raspberry Pi connect on boot without the need for an ethernet cable
+Setup Wifi Configuration for the Raspberry Pi like the following if you have multiple wifi networks.
+This will also let the Raspberry Pi connect on boot without the need for an ethernet cable

     $  cd /etc/wpa_supplicant/
     $  sudo nano wpa_supplicant.conf

-// Add the id "id_str="business" (could be anything, but something you can identify easy
-// To have your code look like the following just add the id in there after the ssid and psk:
+Add the id "id_str="business" (could be anything, but something you can identify easy.
+To have your code look like the following just add the id in there after the ssid and psk:

     ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev
     update_config=1